President Akitatsu Yoshino

 *Two standards for posting revenue and seasonality of revenue posting of the company

 The standards for posting revenue from contracts can be classified into the completed contract method, in which revenue is posted when works are completed, and the percentage-of-completion method, in which revenue is posted according to the progress of works.
-In the case of plant dismantlement, where valuables, such as scrap, are collected, revenue cannot be confirmed until the sale of scrap.
-Therefore, the company basically applies the percentage-of-completion method to large-scale projects whose contract amount exceeds 50 million yen and whose period exceeds 3 months, from the term ended January 2018 (the completed contract method is applied to the projects that are not applicable to the above criteria).
+The company basically applies the percentage-of-completion method to large-scale projects whose period exceeds 3 months from the term ending January 2023 due to the application of the standard for revenue recognition (the completed contract method is applied to projects that do not meet the aforementioned criteria).
 The timing of posting revenue (the completion of demolition work) from works for which the completed contract method is used is often affected by the capital investment plans of clients.
 In the case of BESTERRA, revenue tends to be posted in the first quarter (February to April) and the fourth quarter (November to January) (the seasonality of revenue posting).
 However, the variation in quarterly performance may mislead investors, so the company is expanding the scope of application of the percentage-of-completion method step by step, to equalize the timings of revenue posting.

 Furthermore, a variety of technologies and know-how the company possesses, which have been accumulated through environmental work, etc. is also the strength of the company, including the recycling of waste materials which is a manifest and potential intellectual property.